 14. Japanese Cherry Blossom Tree

-Other than their pretty pinkish color (always associated with the spring season), cherry blossom flower petals are also edible and brew perfect Japanese’s traditional sakura tea.
+Besides their pretty pinkish color (always associated with the spring season), cherry blossom flower petals are also edible and brew perfect Japanese traditional sakura tea.

-These blooms symbolize hope and renewal among the Japanese, and they treasure it as their national flower.
-Most important is the fact that it’s often celebrated as a symbol of friendship between the U.S and Japan.
+These blooms symbolize hope and renewal among the Japanese, who treasure it as their national flower.
+Most importantly, it’s often celebrated as a symbol of friendship between the U.S. and Japan.

-With their peak blooming season every April 4, these flower trees require full sun, but, not the scorching sites.
+With their peak blooming season every April 4, these flower trees require full sun, not scorching sites.
 Consider growing them in well-drained soil for optimum growth levels.

 Care Tip:

-Consider growing your cherry blossom tree on a terrace, balcony, or only have it in a pot.
-However, the container should have a hole at the bottom to drain off any excess water.
-Only prune the tree after the blooming season.
+Consider growing your cherry blossom tree on a terrace, balcony, or in a pot.
+The container should have a hole at the bottom to drain any excess water.
+Prune the tree only after the blooming season.

 15. Rhododendron

-Rhododendrons are among the few evergreen shrubs with broad leaves known for their brilliant flowers that bloom in the spring.
+Rhododendrons are among the few evergreen shrubs with broad leaves.
+They are known for their brilliant flowers that bloom in the spring.

-They stand out in the whitish colored winter season with their unfading evergreen leaves to announce life in the seemingly dormant part of the earth.
-Just like most of the spring flowers, rhododendrons grow best in well-drained, moist, humus-rich, acidic soil.
+They stand out in the whitish-colored winter season with their unfading evergreen leaves to announce life in the seemingly dormant part of the earth.
+Like most spring flowers, rhododendrons grow best in well-drained, moist, humus-rich, acidic soil.

 Care Tip:

-Consider fertilizing in the spring with rhododendrons acidifying fertilizer to bring down the soil pH to 5.
+Consider fertilizing in the spring with rhododendrons acidifying fertilizer to reduce the soil pH to 5.

 16. Hellebore